yshavit/llm-notes/book/01-Introduction/02-overview-of-llms.md

 inference
 : The model is using what it learned.
 This is the mode you interact with when you use the model.

-## What do learned parameters mean?
+## What values are in the model?

-It's natural to ask: where do these learned parameters come from, and what do they represent?
+I mentioned above that the model's transformers are opaque boxes that contain "the model's knowledge".
+The values that encode this knowledge are called {dfn}`learned parameters`; but where do these learned parameters come from, and what do they represent?

+(vectors-are-nuance)=
+LLMs use vectors to encode basically anything that has nuance.
+For example, the word "dog" has many meanings.
+It can be a noun or a verb; it can be a pet, a service animal, or a hound of war; it can mean an ugly person or a scandalous person, either judgementally or affectionately ("you dog, you!").
+It can mean some subtle thing that I don't even know how to think about, much less describe.

-Thinking back to the previous example, I mentioned that the word "dog" can have lots of meanings, and that the LLM encodes nuance as vectors.
-The nuance of "dog"'s meanings is encoded in a particular vector called the {dfn}`token embedding vector`, and every value in that vector is a learned parameter.
+Vectors are how LLMs encode all of this information.
+The nuance of "dog"'s meanings is encoded in a particular vector called the token embedding vector, which I'll talk about more in later chapters.

 But what do these values actually represent?
 Basically nothing that corresponds to human intuition.
 I've been saying that the values represent things like "dog can be a pet", but it's really more of "dog has a high value for property 6321 in the embedding vector", where property 6321 is... something which, in practice, tends to correlate with the right prediction for the next token.
 I find it helpful to think of it as "pet-ness" by way of analogy, but just remember that the analogy is imperfect.
-This will be even more stark when we run the vectors through the deep learning feedforward network.

 So far, I've been talking about the word "dog," and its token embedding vector.
-But there are other pieces of information: the fact that "dog" is the ninth word in "the quick brown fox jumps over the lazy dog"; the fact that this is a common expression; the fact that a fox and a dog are both animals; the fact that referencing an animal in one part of the sentence makes it likely you'll reference another animal later; and so on.
+But there are other pieces of information: the fact that "dog" is the ninth word in "the quick brown fox jumps over the lazy dog"; the fact that this is a common expression; the fact that referencing an animal in one part of the sentence makes it likely you'll reference another animal later; and so on.
 Each of these is a different vector, in a different part of the LLM.
 And again, each of these meanings is only an analogy.

 The values themselves are emergent properties that arise over many training rounds, over a large corpus of text.
 Through the magic of partial derivatives and some other math tricks, all the learned parameters in the LLM naturally settle into useful values.